Chandler Family Association Lineages Database

 As a starting point, Dr. Chandler converted Jim Reeves’ JCDCB data into a format accepted by today’s computer technology.
 Then Dick Chandler took over to present the data in a uniform style, removing duplications, correcting errors, and standardizing names, abbreviations, place names, etc. He also began adding documentation for the thousands of facts in the database.

-To protect the integrity of the databases, rigorous standards of DNA proof combined with sourced genealogical evidence will be applied.
+To protect the integrity of the databases, rigorous standards of DNA proof are applied with sourced genealogical evidence.
 Documenting sources for the information already in CFALD will be an ongoing project for quite some time to come.

 You are welcome to use the Genealogy Panel mechanism described below to find out from us what, if anything, is recorded in CFALD about you and your ancestors.
 When you receive our reply, you may have some corrections or additions to make.
-Corrections can be supplied to us by e-mail: because corrections by definition contradict what someone else has told us, please be as clear as possible about the source of your information, so that we can record the justification for making the change, which will be attributed to you.
-Additions (individuals not currently recorded within CFALD) can also be supplied to us by e-mail, though if there are an appreciable number (say, more than 20) we would prefer to receive them as a GEDCOM file from your family history program.
+Corrections or additions can be supplied to us in whatever format is best for you to communicate them.
+Email works well for us when the number of changes suggest are few, but a GEDCOM file from your family history program is preferred whenever you can send that, and a GEDCOM file is strongly requested if your corrections are large in number.
+Please include source information so that we can evaluate your suggested revision against what is currently in CFALD.
+Any changes we make will be attributed to you.
 In either case, please consult CFALD Data Entry Standards before starting any work, and contact us if you have any questions.

 If you do not have an email program installed on your computer (perhaps you use one of the online email services like Yahoo or Gmail), you will need to type the address into your message.
 In that case, please include “for CFA Genealogy Panel” as the subject.